 5. Simplified deployment: Administrators do not have to install, maintain or support any applications on desktop PCs.
 Users only need to log on to their SaaS account to access applications.

 6. Reduced support requirements: Support, such as integrated help and help desk like features are offered directly by the SaaS vendor, reducing internal help desk and support costs.

 7. Enhanced collaboration: SaaS office suites include tools that make it easy to share content, route documents, create ad hoc work groups and manage documents and other information.

 8. Integrated email: Google Apps and Zoho Business include advanced email clients, hosted email, anti-spam protection and several other communications features, such as instant messaging and video.
 That eliminates the need for corporate email servers, email clients and anti-spam solutions.

 9. Easy upgrades: As new features become available, they are automatically deployed to users – eliminating the costly traditional upgrade cycle.

 10. Reduced training needs: SaaS applications are designed with simplicity and ease of use in mind and offer a consistent interface across applications that reduces learning curves and speeds adoption.

 Channel Insider combines news and technology recommendations to keep channel partners, value-added resellers, IT solution providers, MSPs, and SaaS providers informed on the changing IT landscape.
-We do this through product comparisons, in-depth analysis of vendors, and interviews with subject matter experts.
-Our resources provide resellers with information that they won’t get from vendors but is critical for their operations.
+These resources provide product comparisons, in-depth analysis of vendors, and interviews with subject matter experts to provide vendors with critical information for their operations.